Hyundai Creta Facelift: Everything You Need To Know

 What will it look like?

-The front end features Hyundai’s signature cascading three-slat hexagonal grille which is bolder-looking than before and is flanked by upswept headlamps which incorporate LED daytime running lights (DRLs).
+As it is already a good-looking SUV, the Creta facelift is expected to feature just subtle changes instead of a radical redesign.
+It's front end features Hyundai’s signature cascading three-slat hexagonal grille which is bolder-looking than before and is flanked by upswept headlamps which incorporate LED daytime running lights (DRLs).
 The fog lamps and the revamped bumper are the only part up front that differentiates it from the previous model.
 The fog lamps sit flush within the redesigned air dams and are complemented by LED strips at the base.
 The side profile is expected to remain more or less the same except for the restyled alloy wheels.
 The rear end of the Creta facelift is expected to feature a dual exhaust setup along with a minor tweak to the taillamps.

 What about the interiors?